vgiansanti/Kallisto-scATAC/README.md

 Their output files can be now analyzed with your preferred tool.
 Here you can find two example analysis:

-* Kallisto_scATAC.ipynb: this notebook contains the analysis performed with Scanpy (python commands)
+* Kallisto_scATAC.ipynb: this notebook contains the analysis performed on PBMCs data with Scanpy (python commands)

-* 01_kallisto_scATAC_clustering.Rmd: this contains the analysis performed with Seurat (R commands)
+* 01_kallisto_scATAC_clustering.Rmd: this contains the analysis performed on PBMCs data with Seurat (R commands)

 The other files available are:

 * Analysis_of_K562_cells.ipynb: the notebook with the analysis performed on the K562 cell line.
 The count matrices and the whitelist are the ones in the [K562_data](https://github.com/vgiansanti/Kallisto-scATAC/tree/master/K562_data) folder.

-* Figure1C_MI_evaluation.ipynb: the observation of MI variation can be reproduced by running this notebook.
+* Figure1C_MI_evaluation.ipynb: the observation of MI variation on PBMCs data can be reproduced by running this notebook.

 * Figure2_Circular_staked_barplot.R: is the script to make the bar plot of the paper.